 If you are

 This was the first music in America.
-Some of of these songs date back to the 18th century, well prior to the time of the American Revolution.
+Some of of these songs date back to the 17th century, well prior to the time of the American Revolution.
 The Sacred Harp is the title of a book of songs, a collection of over 500 venerable religious songs and folk tunes.
-It was first published in 1844 and has been in use continuously ever since.
+It was first published in 1844 and has been in print and in use continuously ever since.

-As Sacred Harp singers we are not practicing for a performance.
+As Sacred Harp singers we do not practice for a performance.
 These are not rehearsals.

 We gather to sing purely for the enjoyment of the music, for ourselves, for each other and to be uplifted.

 All are welcome!

 Sacred Harp singings are non-judgemental in spirit, open to the public and free of charge.
 You may join in the song or just listen, whatever suits you.
 Come and go as you please.
 It is not necessary to have had a musical or choral background to sing the Sacred Harp.
 All ages, all voices and any level of experience are welcome.
 All it takes is a desire to sing.
 A practice singing is two hours long with a break in the middle, usually with snacks and beverages served.